mirage/mirage-www/data/wiki/hello-world.md

 We define a main `Hello` module parameterised by a module `Time`, of type `Mirage_time.S`.
 The `Time` module provides the functionality enabling us to interact with the environment clock.
-Our `start` function also takes a parameter `_time` (an instance of a `time` which is ignored).
+Our `start` function, which is the entrypoint of the job, also takes a parameter `_time` (an instance of a `time` which is ignored).
 This parameterization of a unikernel's main module and its `start` function is the basic structure required to make a MirageOS unikernel that can be built to run on any supported